 You will gain an understanding of the following:

-You will also specialise in one specific are, which are:
+You will also specialise in one of the following areas:

-You will undertake an End Point Assessment by an external organisation which comprises of an observation and professional discussion.
+At the end of the course you will undertake an End Point Assessment by an external organisation which comprises of a practical observation with questioning, knowledge test, and professional discussion supported by portfolio.
 Your Assessor will obtain evidence that you meet the required standards throughout your training and are prepared for the assessment.

-Functional Skills in maths and English are required at Level 2, though some exemptions may apply.
+Functional Skills in maths and English are required at Level 2 (exemption may apply).

-On completion of the apprenticeship, you could find permanent employment or progression your studies to university level.
+On successful completion you could find full-time employment or apply to university.